 Risk rating process by itself is an integral part of processes of selection of clients and sanction of credit facilities.
-Exercise of delegation for sanction of fresh loans or renewal/review of existing exposure by field level functionaries is permitted only for borrowers above a pre-specified rating grade.
-Entry-level restrictions are further tightened in certain sectors when market signals need for extra caution.
-Rating of an exposure awarded by an official is confirmed by another official to ensure its integrity.
+Exercise of delegation for sanction of fresh loans or renewal / review of existing exposure by field level functionaries is permitted only for borrowers above a pre-specified rating grade.
+Entry-level restrictions are further tightened in certain sectors where market signals need for extra caution.